Alphabetical cricket teams

-Between 1786 and 1833, eight first-class matches were played by teams which were apparently selected alphabetically, though not always by design.
-For example, a match might have players with surnames beginning A to K on one side and players with surnames beginning L to Z on the other.
+Between 1786 and 1833, eight matches were played by teams which were apparently selected alphabetically, though not always by design.
+For example, a match might have players with surnames beginning A to K on one team and players with surnames beginning L to Z on the other.
 It is possible that other similar matches were played to c.1825 but, if so, the records have not survived.
-The idea has not been repeated at first-class level since 1833.
+The idea has not been repeated at level since 1833.

 1786

 In August 1786, a match at Moulsey Hurst was played between teams from Hampshire (organised by the Hambledon Club) and Kent, the venue in Surrey being neutral.
 The main source for the match is Arthur Haygarth's Scores & Biographies (S&B).
-Haygarth reports a curiosity in that the Kent XI "consisted entirely of A's, B's and C's" and he says that, "in another account" (possibly Grand Matches of Cricket 1771 to 1791 by W. Epps), "the two sides are called A, B and C's v. the rest of the Alphabet".
+Haygarth reports a curiosity in that Kent "consisted entirely of A's, B's and C's" and he says that, "in another account" (possibly Grand Matches of Cricket 1771 to 1791 by W. Epps), "the two teams are called A, B and C's v. the rest of the Alphabet".
 Haygarth, who often complained in S&B about inconsistent titling of matches, adds that the Hambledon Club's Old Scores scorebook calls the match "Earl of Winchilsea's Side" versus "Sir Horace (Horatio) Mann's Side" but he rejects this and states that "it is decidedly a match between Hambledon Club (Hampshire) and Kent".
 His title is "Hambledon Club, with Lumpy versus Kent, with Bedster".
 In its Important Matches guide, the Association of Cricket Statisticians and Historians (ACS) calls the match "ABC v Rest of Alphabet".

-CricketArchive agrees with the ACS and has called the match "A to C v Rest of the Alphabet".
+Haygarth is not entirely correct in his analysis of the two teams because Hambledon included four players from elsewhere and Kent two.
+Lumpy Stevens of Chertsey and Surrey was, as Haygarth says, a "given man" on the Hambledon/Hampshire side but, in addition, the team included Earl of Winchilsea (White Conduit Club), Edward Hussey (Kent) and William Fennex (Middlesex).
+The other seven players were all Hambledon men: John Small, Harry Walker, Tom Walker, Tom Taylor, Noah Mann, Richard Purchase and David Harris.
+On the Kent side, the given man was William Bedster who, like Stevens, was employed by the Earl of Tankerville and played for Chertsey and Surrey.
+Kent included George T. Boult of Berkshire and, later, Middlesex.
+The other nine were usually associated with Kent: Stephen Amherst, James Aylward (though he played for Hampshire until 1779), Francis Booker, John Boorman, William Bowra, William Brazier, William Bullen, Robert Clifford and Henry Crozoer.